redis/docs/content/integrate/write-behind/configuration-guide.md

 ## Microsoft SQL Server

 Microsoft SQL Server supports different authentication mechanisms (SQL Server Authentication and Integrated Windows Authentication) and protocols (NTLM and Kerberos).
-RDI can use all of them.
+Write-behind can use all of them.
 However, systems that use Kerberos may require some additional configuration.

 ### Account permissions

-To enable RDI to work with a SQL Server database, check that the account you specify was assigned at least the `db_datawriter` role.
+To enable Write-behind to work with a SQL Server database, check that the account you specify was assigned at least the `db_datawriter` role.

 ### SQL Server authentication